madanbaduwal/usa-university-application-process/visa_interview_questions.md

 11. Role and responsibility at the current office?
 Answer:

-BP Koirala eye foundation
+X company
 * Education platform for blind and deft
 * AI models to predict otitis media disease
-* Blind and deft people checkup from remote places Fusemachine
+* Blind and deft people checkup from remote places

+X company
 * Demystify AI education: Led a team of engineers, to create affordable machine learning courses.
 20k students are enrolled from south Africa and Nepal

-* National Innovation Center
+X company
 Visiting computer vision engineer, worked on a robotic vision for covid patients.

 [1] My research lies in the curated dataset problem in deep learning inspired by the human cognitive system for computer vision, medical imaging, and embodied AI.

 [2] I will return back to Nepal and continue to work with BP Koirala eye foundation research on intelligence systems for blind and deft people,  Besides that, I will be continuing my previous companies Fusemachines, NAMII, and National innovation as a visiting researcher to demystify research culture.

-## .
+##

 12. What did you do since your graduation?